dsmooke/workday-daily-planner/README.md

 ## Developer

-For my workday daily scheduler I focused on ....
+For my workday daily scheduler I focused on a detailed html format, but later realized that would only complicate my JavaScript code.
+This assignment marked a mini milestone for myself because I managed to create both the root variable and the main 'for' loop on my own!
+Small accomplishment but made me feel like JavaScript is starting to click.
+Also, huge thank you to Nathan Sartain (TA) for his time and patience.

 [Workday Daily Planner](https://dsmooke.github.io/workday-daily-planner/)